Suchard00.jpg

 Suchard chocolate factory funicular (Switzerland)

-Les Battieux inclined plane is located at the bottom of the Serrieres dale, near the Serriere river spring, buried in the vegetation.
-In summer, it is possible to pass over the incline without seeing it!
-In winter, the leaves thin out and it is easier to see the track.
-The inclined plane is in relatively in good overall condition but it is really more mysterious as the Suchard funicular.
+The Battieux inclined plane is located at the bottom of the Serrières valley, near the source of the Serrière River, buried beneath vegetation.
+In summer, it's possible to walk over it without even noticing it!
+In winter, thanks to the thinning foliage, it reveals itself.
+Although in relatively good condition, it remains much more mysterious than its neighbor, the "Suchard" funicular.

 Suchard28.jpg